theshikharpurwar/rag-app/README.md

 1. **Ensure Prerequisites are Met:**
    - Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and make sure it is **running**.
    - Install [Ollama](https://ollama.com/download) and make sure it is **running**.
-   - Download the required model: `ollama pull tinyllama`
+   - Download the required model: `ollama pull gemma3:1b`

 2. **Run the Start Script:**
    - Double-click on `start.bat`.